 - Creating and maintaining vendor/ homeowner files.

-- Collaborating with other admin staff on projects/ initiatives while surpassing company-based aims.
+- Collaborating with other admin staff on administrative functions and projects/ initiatives while surpassing company-based aims.

-- Completing executive-level admin support for the project managers and Vice President.
+- Completing executive-level administrative tasks for the project managers and Vice President.

 - Absorbing obligations of the office event planner, manager, accountant, and sales team manager.

-- Drafting and presenting project proposals with Business Development Team.
+- Drafting and presenting project proposals with the Business Development Team.

-- Directing and managing sales team by implementing Salesforce software.
+- Directing and managing the sales team by implementing Salesforce software.

 - Supervising team members on the precise pre-selection of files.